All Episodes

 I think he's beating himself up here.

-I don't uh this is uh not his fault that there's a matter of being outspent three to one.
+There's a matter of being outspent three to one.

-I I really hope he doesn't believe all this.
+I really hope he doesn't believe all this.

 They'll run out of other people's money.

-I can't really all right.
+I can't really.

 Export Selection